 You can also track how many people you’ve helped, the amount you’ve given, and the money available in your virtual wallet which you can give as donations.

 The Public Transportation iPhone user interface app is designed by Docagan Ese Altunsu to specifically help tourists and citizens of Izmir to easily navigate the public transportation of the city.

 It shows the shortest route where you want to go in Izmir as well as the approximate arrival time of a public transport – bus, ferry, or metro – near your area.

 Designed by DHHN Creative Agency, this is a social loyalty mobile app design which allows you to accumulate points every time you shop and dine at participating stores and restaurants.

-With this app, you can use redeem vouchers and freebies as well as swap them with your friends.
-It is a good tool for businesses that wants to connect more to their customers to establish loyalty.
+With this app, you can redeem vouchers and freebies as well as swap them with your friends.
+It is a good tool for businesses that wants to connect more with their customers to establish loyalty.

 Swing is an iPhone music app designed by Enis Danis with a simple and easy to use interface with only four, big navigation keys – News, Listen, Artist, Video.
 The “News” section has bigger windows than the “Listen” category.
 The news is displayed with their headlines and arranged according to their dates.

 If you want to listen to music, your playlist appears and you can scroll down to search for more songs.
 Then, start listening by tapping the “Play” icon.
 Your “videos,” on the other hand, will display on a full screen.